Introduction to Pen Tool In Illustrator

 Even though there have been some significant improvements to the pen tool, it still remains a tool that is very complex and menacing for new graphic designers and artists.
 In order to make it more convenient, Adobe included various tools to assist in vector production.
 The pen tool still remains the chief production tool in Illustrator, but there are some extra tools that can be utilized to achieve the same outcomes when producing vector art.

 This is a guide to Pen Tool in Illustrator.
-Here we discuss how to use the pen tool in Illustrator and its steps with Screenshots.
+Here we discuss a basic concept, how to use the pen tool in Illustrator and its steps with Screenshots.
 You can also go through our other suggested articles to learn more –